ConnorLathrop/Pytorch_with_tinyshakespeare_example/README.md

 # Pytorch_with_tinyshakespeare_example

 This is a test of creating a Transformer Model using Pytorch and training it with tiny shakespeare.
-The code was adapted from https://github.com/pytorch/examples/tree/main/word_language_model with the use of AI (see AI_HELP) for examples of what was done.
+The code was adapted from https://github.com/pytorch/examples/tree/main/word_language_model with the use of AI (see AI_HELP and AI_followup) for examples of what was done.
 # Install and Run
 To install it is recommened to use a venv
 ```